rpahl/pipeflow/README.md

-Designed to help you focus on the *what* rather than the *how*, this package simplifies the implementation of complex workflows, making even large-scale data analysis projects manageable, adaptable, and reusable over time.
+Designed to help you focus on the *what* rather than the *how*, this package simplifies the implementation of complex workflows, making even large-scale data analysis projects manageable, adaptable, and reusable with ease.

 ### Why use `pipeflow`

-- Easy to learn yet powerful for complex workflows
+- Easy to learn yet suited for complex workflows
 - Automatically manages function dependencies
 - Promotes standardized, reproducible analysis
 - Simplifies error handling, debugging, and reusability